 Some sources of this pressure and friction include:

-If a corn or callus becomes very painful or inflamed, contact us immediately.
-If you have diabetes or poor blood flow, call us before self-treating a corn or callus, because even a minor injury to your foot can lead to an infected open sore (ulcer).
+If a corn or callus becomes very painful or inflamed, contact your doctor immediately.
+If you have diabetes or poor blood flow, call your doctor before self-treating a corn or callus, because even a minor injury to your foot can lead to an infected open sore (ulcer).